rocky-linux/documentation/docs/guides/web/php.md

 After a while, this should give us a pretty accurate idea of the average memory footprint of a PHP process on this server.

-For the rest of this document, let's say that the result is a memory footprint of 120MB per process at full load.
+The result of the rest of this document is a memory footprint of 120MB per process at full load.

-On a server with 8Gb of RAM, keeping 1Gb for the system and 1Gb for the OPCache (see the rest of this document), there is 6Gb left to process PHP requests from clients.
+On a server with 8Gb of RAM, keeping 1Gb for the system and 1Gb for the OPCache (see the rest of this document), is 6Gb left to process PHP requests from clients.

 We can easily conclude that this server can accept at most **50 threads** `((6*1024) / 120)`.